 What is SILP?

-SILP (Semi Independent Living Program) is a support program intended to provide support to individuals to assist them in live independently in the community without support most of the time.
+SILP (Supported Independent Living Program) is a support program intended to provide support to individuals to assist them in live independently in the community without support most of the time.
 This support will be individualized to assist people to fill in the gaps they may have in their independent living skills.
 In addition, SILP will support people to increase their self-support skills.
 Areas of support will be determined for each person based on their needs.
 Areas of SILP support may include:

 - Teaching daily living skills (housework, bus or transportation training, menu planning, cooking, interpersonal relations and/or personal care issues)